 The fair value of restricted stock at the date of grant is based on the fair market value of the shares of common stock underlying the awards on the date of grant.
-The weighted average fair value at the date of grant for restricted stock awards granted during the years ended December 31, 2015, 2014 and 2013, including restricted stock units with non-market performance conditions, was \$184.09, \$174.22 and \$95.06 per share, respectively.
-The total weighted average grant date fair value of restricted stock vested during the years ended December 31, 2015, 2014 and 2013 was \$135,337, \$41,304 and \$26,679, respectively.
+The weighted average fair value at the date of grant for restricted stock awards granted during the years ended December 31, 2016, 2015 and 2014, including restricted stock units with performance conditions, was \$133.35, \$184.09 and \$174.22 per share, respectively.
+The total weighted average grant date fair value of restricted stock vested during the years ended December 31, 2016, 2015 and 2014 was \$124, \$135 and \$41, respectively.

-During 2015 and 2014, we granted market-based performance awards to senior management which provides the recipient the right to receive restricted stock at the end of a three year performance period, based on pre-established market-based performance goals.
-We used payout simulation models to estimate the grant date fair value of the awards and recognized expense of \$526 and \$301 during the years ended December 31, 2015 and 2014, respectively.
+We also grant market-based performance awards to senior management which provide the recipient the right to receive restricted stock at the end of a three year performance period, based on pre-established market-based performance goals.
+We use payout simulation models to estimate the grant date fair value of the awards.
+Expense recognized for market-based performance awards was not material for the years ended December 31, 2016, 2015 and 2014.